Cheesy Walnut Lentil Baked Tacos

 Weeknight dinners don’t have to be time-consuming to be delicious.
-In fact, sometimes the best meals are the ones that come together quickly, with minimal prep and maximum flavor.
+In fact, a lot of times the best meals are the ones that come together quickly, with minimal prep and maximum flavor.
 That’s exactly what makes these walnut and lentil baked tacos a weeknight winner.
 Packed with plant-based protein and veggies, they’re hearty, satisfying, and ready in under 30 minutes.

-Most of the work happens in your food processor.
-Just pulse walnuts, onion, garlic, and bell pepper until they’re perfectly chopped.
-From there, a quick sauté in olive oil softens the veggies and brings out their flavor.
-Toss in some canned lentils and spices and you have a savory filling ready to go.
+Most of the magic happens right in your food processor.
+Just give the walnuts, onion, garlic, and bell pepper a quick blitz, sauté in olive oil, toss in some canned lentils and spices, and voilà!
+You have a delicious, savory filling ready to go.

 Layering the filling onto tortillas with a bit of melty cheese takes just a few minutes and a short stint in the oven ensures the tacos come out crispy.
 Pair these lentil baked tacos with some fresh salsa or guacamole for a delicious dinner the whole family will love.